 The art department did a fantastic job creating a city both diverse and cohesive.
 The transitional areas feel natural and everything has a great flow to it.
 Someone even added skate stoppers to the stuffy Ultor-controlled districts.

 Of course, one of the most memorable secrets from Saints Row 2 is the hidden quest “Revelations.”
-As a piece of extra, hidden content, this works on a number of levels.
+As a piece of extra, hidden content, this works on several levels.
 The Boss offhandedly mentions catching up with Troy, an ally from the first game who is now Chief of Police.
 When you go to the police station, you still need to find Troy’s office.

 Then you discover some audio logs explaining what happened at the end of the first game.
 The audio leads to a phone number.
 Calling that number tells you to go to the Saint’s old hideout.
 Showing up starts a bombastic quest with tense action, great character moments, and some snazzy rewards.
 That’s a lot of work for a first-time player, but it’s a great reward for fans of the original and those dedicated enough to follow up on throwaway dialogue.